Segata Sanshiro: Advertising campaign

 Sega's advertising campaign with Segata Sanshiro began in the summer of 1997, more than two years after the Japanese release of the Sega Saturn.
 At that time, the Saturn was moderately successful in Japan.
 Hiroshi Fujioka, an actor famous for starring in Kamen Rider, was selected to play the role in advertisements.
 The character of Segata Sanshiro was a parody of Sugata Sanshirō, a legendary judo fighter from Akira Kurosawa's film Sanshiro Sugata.
 In part because Fujioka bore a vague resemblance to Susumu Fujita, the actor who portrayed Sugata Sanshirō, the parody was obvious to a Japanese public audience.
 Fujioka was also a skilled martial artist, experienced in multiple disciplines including karate, iaido, and judo, making him a close fit for the role.
 The character of Segata Sanshiro was positioned as a martial artist who commanded people to play Sega Saturn games.
 His name sounds similar to his catchphrase in Japanese, "Play Sega Saturn!" (セガサターン、シロ!, Sega Satān, shiro!), as well as "Sega Saturn, White" (セガサターン、白, Sega Satān, Shiro), a reference to the white color model of the Japanese Sega Saturn which followed the original gray version.
 According to Fujioka, he did give input on the character and contributed ideas.
 Fujioka was impressed by Sega's ideas for the character, stating "I thought it was good that they wanted to send a strong message to children in an age when young people had no direction."

-The first television advertisement featuring Segata Sanshiro aired on November 28, 1997, promoting Sonic R. Television advertisements would continue from 1997 to 1999, and would feature Segata in real life scenarios related thematically with the game being advertised.
+The first television advertisement featuring Segata Sanshiro aired on November 28, 1997, promoting Sonic R. Television advertisements would continue from 1997 to 1999 and would feature Segata in real life scenarios related thematically with the game being advertised.
 In the advertisement for Burning Rangers, Segata rescued a woman inside a burning building, while the advertisement for Winter Heat featured him racing a speed skater on foot across ice.
-Other games advertised include Panzer Dragoon Saga, Shining Force III, Saturn Bomberman Fight!!, The House of the Dead, and Dragon Force II.
+Other games advertised include Panzer Dragoon Saga, Shining Force III, Saturn Bomberman Fight!!, The House of the Dead, Deep Fear, and Dragon Force II.